courselabs/docker/labs/containers/README.md

 docker run -it alpine
 ```

-- the `-it` flag means runs interactively, with the local terminal attached
+- the `-it` flag means runs interactively, with the local terminal attached, and the default command for the Alpine container is to run the Linux shell

 Now you're connected to the container, you can explore the environment: